Praggyan (Pam) Mohanty, Ph.D.

 What is Marketing?

-When I ask my students what marketing is, they often say marketing is about advertising and promotions.
+"When I ask my students what marketing is, they often say marketing is about advertising and promotions.
 In another classic discussion on whether marketing creates needs or makes us aware of our needs, most students say marketing creates needs.
 In general, I get the impression that people think marketing is about selling things to them that they do not need.
 I would argue that this may not be true.
 Marketing is a consumer-centric approach to doing business that ends up creating value for the consumers and profits for the business.

 If we look at the products and services that surround us today and compare those with what we had, let’s say, twenty years back, the benefits of this consumer-centric approach will become very apparent to us.
 However, the availability and deluge of these wonderful products and services can tempt us into a spending spiral that would need to be restrained.
-The power invariably lies in the hands of the consumer, and we should not relinquish that.
+The power invariably lies in the hands of the consumer, and we should not relinquish that."

 Teaching

-I find teaching at Governors State University to be a rewarding experience.
+"I find teaching at Governors State University to be a rewarding experience.
 I love the discipline of marketing and would like my students to love it, too.
 Hence, my approach has been to provide theoretical rigor while interestingly presenting the materials through real-life examples and classroom discussions.
 One can easily get lost in the overwhelming number of theories and concepts the discipline has generated.

-At the end of the day, I think it is essential that students get the bigger picture of how marketing is applicable to achieving different company objectives, such as successful new product introductions, brand repositioning, etc. To this end, I like to assign projects and case studies in my courses that provide a more holistic view of the discipline.
-The assignments are non-linear, ambiguous, and complex, and even if a student cannot fathom all the puzzle pieces, it is the closest to what one might face at work.
+At the end of the day, I think it is essential that students get the bigger picture of how marketing applies to achieving different company objectives, such as successful new product introductions, brand repositioning, etc. To this end, I like to assign projects and case studies in my courses that provide a more holistic view of the discipline.
+The assignments are non-linear, ambiguous, and complex, and even if a student cannot fathom all the puzzle pieces, it is the closest to what one might face at work."

 Undergraduate